abyssDS/sfmlWiki/Source:-AnimatedSprite.md

 Both classes are written by Foaly.
 They are under the zlib/libpng license (the same that SFML uses).
 I'd love to hear about your project on the forum and it would be nice if you name me in the credits :)

 ##Usage
 The usage is quiet simple.
-First you create a Animation.
-The Animation class is essentially a std::vector of sf::IntRect and a sf::Texture reference.
-So you have to provide a Spritesheet and push back your intrects.
-Then you create a AnimatedSprite object and provide it with a Animation.
-The AnimatedSprite class inherits from both sf::Drawable and sf::Transfomable, so it behaves much like a regular sprite.
-The only thing you have to do is to call the update(sf::Time deltaTime) method on every iteration with the time passed since the last iteration (this also allows you to do effects like slow motion without changing the frame time).
-Of course the AnimatedSprite class also provides methods to pause, stop and play the Animation.
+First you create an `Animation` object.
+The `Animation` class is essentially a `std::vector` of texture rectangles (`sf::IntRect`) and a `sf::Texture` reference.
+So you have to provide a spritesheet and push back your texture reactangles.
+Then you create a `AnimatedSprite` object and provide it with an `Animation`.
+The `AnimatedSprite` class inherits from both `sf::Drawable` and `sf::Transfomable`, so it behaves much like a regular sprite.
+The only thing you have to do is to call the `update(sf::Time deltaTime)` method on every iteration with the time passed since the last iteration (this also allows you to do effects like slow motion without changing the frame time).
+Of course the `AnimatedSprite` class also provides methods to pause, stop and play the animation.
-Note that both classes work with references, so you have to keep the sf::Texture and the Animation alive as long as you need AnimatedSprite.
+Note that both classes work with references, so you have to keep the `sf::Texture` and the `Animation` alive as long as you use `AnimatedSprite`.
-If all of this to confusing to you then take a look at the example and play with it.
+If you find all of this to confusing, then take a look at the example and play with it.

 ## Example
 Here is an example of how to use the classes.